HaaLeo/swarmlib/README.md

 ## Contribution

-If you found a bug or are missing a feature do not hesitate to [file an issue](https://github.com/HaaLeo/swarmlib/issues/new/choose).
-Do not hesitate to ask questions on [gitter](https://gitter.im/HaaLeo/swarmlib).
+If you found a bug or are missing a feature do not hesitate to [file an issue](https://github.com/HaaLeo/swarmlib/issues/new/choose) or to ask questions on [gitter](https://gitter.im/HaaLeo/swarmlib).

 Pull Requests are welcome!